TELLTALE SIGNS Of Job Burnout (Plus Solution)

 Burnout, on the other hand, is caused by repeated, unmanaged and chronic stress, that exceeds our ability to cope and causes our whole system to shut down, resulting in overall apathy and detachment.

-The biggest difference between stress and burnout, is that stress makes us feel frantic and anxious; burnout, on the other hand, makes us lose interest in our relationships, our work, and ourselves — leaving us feel isolated and alone.
+The biggest difference between stress and burnout is that stress makes us feel frantic and anxious; burnout, on the other hand, makes us lose interest in our relationships, our work, and ourselves — leaving us to feel isolated and alone.